usdot-jpo-ode/jpo-cvdp/README.md

 WSL will sometimes hang while the script waits for kafka to create topics.
 The script should exit after a number of attempts, but if it does not, running `wsl --shutdown` in a windows command prompt and restarting the docker services is recommended.

 ### Some Notes
 - The tests for this project can be run after compilation by running the "ppm_tests" executable.
+An easy way to do this is to run the `build_and_exec.sh` script and then run the executable from within the container, which should be located in the /cvdi-stream-build directory.
 - When manually compiling with WSL, librdkafka will sometimes not be recognized.
-This can be resolved by utilizing the provided dev environment.
+This can be avoided by utilizing the provided dev environment.

 ## General Redaction
 General redaction refers to redaction functionality in the BSMHandler that utilizes the 'fieldsToRedact.txt' file to redact specified fields from BSM messages.